ParallelMaths/parallel/pages/8-06-countdown-levitating-water.md

 ::: submit

-## “Additional Stuff
+## Additional Stuff

 * Here is [the video showing the Leidenfrost effect from the University of Bath](https://www.youtube.com/watch?v=w0lMJcAfzU4){target="_blank"}, mentioned in Alex Nickel’s video.
 It shows a drop of water navigating a maze!

 * The article about π, ended with a bit of trivia about pizza and π.
-This image explains why the area of a pizza is pi.z.z.a.
+This image explains why the volume of a pizza is pi.z.z.a.
 The image was created by Jay Fallon.

 ![](/resources/8-06-countdown-levitating-water/ad-pizza.png)